otvam/pypeec/docs/content/tutorial.rst

 This tutorial demonstrates how PyPEEC can be used to simulate a four-layer PCB coil.
 The coil has two terminals and the simulation is done in the frequency domain.
-All the command are executed inside the virtual environment from the ``examples`` folder.
+All the commands are executed inside the virtual environment from the ``examples`` folder.

 .. figure:: ../tutorial/geometry.png